Lost-Outpost/Telsera/GAMEPLAY.md

 ### New Mechanics

-- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions.

 - [Simple Scroll Transcribing](nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard's environments and the Arcaneum.

 - [Natura](nexusmods.com/skyrimspecialedition/mods/77826) - New nature themed spells balanced similarly to Mysticism and new Spriggan types.